 For information on healthcare data collection in the devolved nations see below:

 - Northern Ireland: Department of Health, Social services and Public Safety

 What surgical data is available to you?

-NHS Digital have an indicator portal which brings a range of healthcare indicators into one place
+NHS Digital have an indicator library which brings a range of healthcare indicators into one place.

 The College has been working with NHS Digital and all the surgical specialties to define terminology that meets clinical needs.
 This terminology is called SNOMED-CT.